Nick Van Exel: Personal life

 Van Exel once appeared on an episode of MTV Cribs.

+Van Exel is name-dropped in the lyrics of the 2003 Beyonce and Jay-Z song "Crazy in Love."

 On January 31, 2013, Van Exel's 22-year-old son, Nickey Van Exel, was convicted of murdering his friend and sentenced to 60 years in prison.
 Nickey fatally shot his best friend and dumped his body in Lake Ray Hubbard.
 This was done in fear that his friend, Bradley Eyo, would tell authorities about a string of robberies the two had committed together.